"What?!" Jennifer gasped. "Missing? Are you sure?"

 "A 'grand opening', so to speak?" he asked.

 "I think that's a good idea as part of our marketing strategy.
-We've added a dozen students since we started marketing ourselves."
+We've added a dozen students since we began marketing ourselves."

 "An excellent choice," I said.
 "Are you intending to promote her?"

 "None whatsoever.
 It's well deserved.
-Did Marcia get her confirmation for the Labor Day tournament?"
+Did Marcia receive her confirmation for the Labor Day tournament?"

 "Yes.
 Do you know if Molly's student will be there?"